teiniker/teiniker-lectures-embedded-cicd/build-process/docker/docker-container/Docker-Security.md

 There are a number of **security issues with Docker containers** that we need to manage:
 * **Docker Daemon Attack Surface**:
-    While using containers properly can reduce the system's attack surface, the Docker deamonitself exposes its own attack surface.
+    While using containers properly can reduce the system's attack surface, the Docker deamon itself exposes its own attack surface.
     Anyone with access to the Docker deamon control socket or API effectively has **root access to the container**.
     Therefore: